 Advice Isn’t One Size Fits All

 Too much of the advice that’s floating around makes it sound like we’re all in the same place.

 A married woman doesn’t have the same considerations as a single woman, and a single woman doesn’t have the same concerns as a single mother.

 When you have the luxury to pick and choose your work, that’s one thing.
 But when you’re trying to make ends meet, you have to do what you have to do to take care of right now.

 And that may mean accepting low-paying freelance jobs.

 If that’s your story, there’s no need to hang your head low or think twice about it.
 You have to start from where you are.

-Make moves to address your situation but don’t create habits that keep you there.
+Make moves to handle your situation but don’t create habits that trap you there.